St Francis Coast Walk

 St Francis Coast Walk is a walking holiday in the Eastern Cape of South Africa.
 It is between three picturesque fishing villages along a rugged coastline, sand dunes as far as the eye can see, a tidal river, protected fynbos and wetlands.

-Type Guided walk Location Cape St Francis, Eastern Cape, South Africa Group size Small groups 4-12 Duration 3 nights / 4 days Grading Easy Day Stages Average 15 km over 4 days Distance 62 km Terrain Beach and coastal trails Accommodation Guesthouses and resort Meals Included Cost Available on request Dates Whole year.
+Type Guided walk Location Cape St Francis, Eastern Cape, South Africa Group size 2-12 Duration 3 nights / 4 days Grading Easy Day Stages Average 15 km over 4 days Distance 62 km Terrain Beach and coastal trails Accommodation Guesthouses and resort Meals Included Cost R5 545 per person.
+Discount for more than 2 people Dates Whole year.
 Best time May- Sep

 You will walk between Oyster Bay, St Francis Bay and Cape St Francis through parts of the Coastal Cradle of Humankind and a variety of fynbos.
 It is a chance to see whales, dolphins, otters, small game like duiker and bushbuck and over 250 species of birds.
 You will enjoy a cruise on the famous St Francis canals, visit the Seabird and African Penguin Rehabilitation Centre at the Seal Point Lighthouse, as well as a calamari tasting at Port St Francis.